hunter-college-cs-ossd/gutierrezjdr-weekly/about.md

 permalink: /about/
 ---

-Some information about you!
+Some information about me!

 ### More Information

-A place to include any other types of information that you'd like to include about yourself.
+My love for video games inspired me to pursue computer science.
+Both of them use tools to solve problems and they have both taught me perseverence despite all obstacles.